Yang Guo: Early life

 Yang Guo became an orphan at the age of 11 after his mother died.
 His mother taught him some of the skills she learnt from his grandfather, Yang Tiexin, and the Beggars' Gang's former chief, Hong Qigong.
 He roams the jianghu after his mother's death and meets Guo Jing and Huang Rong by coincidence.
-They recognise him as the son of Yang Kang and Mu Nianci after seeing that he resembles his parents in appearance.
+They recognise him as the son of Yang Kang and Mu Nianci after seeing that he resembles his parents.
 Their suspicions are confirmed when Yang Guo demonstrates some combat skills that only Mu Nianci knew.
 The Guo couple then take him under their care.
-Huang Rong is initially suspicious of Yang Guo as she sees that he bears an uncanny resemblance to his father and worries that he will turn out to be like his father.
+Huang Rong is initially suspicious of Yang Guo as she sees that he bears an uncanny resemblance to his father and worries that he will turn out to be like his father, while Guo Jing sees him as a surrogate son and hopes that one day that Yang will become his son-in-law, hoping to bring his and the boy's family bloodlines into a marital union.
 She strongly opposes her husband's decision to instruct Yang Guo in martial arts and only teaches him literary arts such as poetry and Confucian classics.

 Guo Jing brings Yang Guo to the Quanzhen School on Mount Zhongnan for better guidance and tutelage in orthodox martial arts and moral ethics.
 In an earlier misunderstanding, Guo Jing fought and defeated several Quanzhen students, who mistook him for an enemy.
 After Guo Jing left, the Quanzhen students vent their frustration on Yang Guo by picking on him and bullying him all the time.
 Yang Guo's martial arts teacher, Zhao Zhijing, is prejudiced against him and does not teach him any practical martial arts.
 Yang Guo is unable to stand the ill treatment so he flees from Quanzhen after injuring one of the bullies.

 Yang Guo ventures into the nearby Tomb of the Living Dead and meets Xiaolongnü and Granny Sun.
 Xiaolongnü refuses to let him stay in the tomb and asks Granny Sun to send him back to Quanzhen.
 Granny Sun dotes on the boy and defends him from the bullies.
 The scuffle gradually escalates into a fight between Granny Sun and the Quanzhen School.
 Hao Datong, one of the "Seven Immortals of Quanzhen", accidentally kills Granny Sun during the fight.
 At this critical moment, Xiaolongnü shows up and rescues Yang Guo.